 PhD Student or Postdoc Position (m/f/div)

 The position is available immediately.
-The doctoral researcher will work on a three-year doctoral program and the postdoctoral position is initially for 24 months, with the possibility of an additional one-year renewal.
+The doctoral researcher will work on a three-year doctoral program and the postdoctoral position is initially for twelve months, with the possibility of two additional one-year renewals.

-The successful candidate will be supervised by Prof. Serena DeBeer and work closely with Dr. Liqun Kang and Dr. Yves Kayser.
+The successful candidate will be supervised by Prof. Serena DeBeer and will work closely with the “Metalloenzyme Mechanistic Explorations” research team headed by Dr. Kushal Sengupta.

 The Department of Inorganic Spectroscopy at MPI CEC provides a unique environment which brings together state-of-the-art experimental approaches with theory to understand challenging questions in energy research.
-The appointed researcher will be involved in the TransHyDE research network (reforming of ammonia transport of H2 via derivatives) and will work on the “AmmoRef” project (NH3 reforming catalyst synthesis / characterization / mechanisms) funded by the Federal Ministry of Education and Research.
-The aims followed will be the X-ray spectroscopic characterization of structure and electronic configuration of ammonia reformation catalysts under in situ or operando conditions.
-The researcher will also take part in setup development, data analysis, and preparing scientific publications.
+The appointed researcher will be involved in the protein purification, biochemical and bio-physical experiments, and spectroscopic characterization (including EPR and X-ray-based techniques).
+The researcher will also take part in analyzing the data and preparing scientific publications.

-For the PhD position, we require the master's degree certificate in chemistry, and for the postdoctoral position, we also require the PhD degree in chemistry.
-The candidate should have a strong background in heterogeneous catalysis with an interest to learn X-ray spectroscopy techniques applicable with the in-house instrumentation or using synchrotron radiation.
-A candidate with knowledge and working experience of heterogeneous catalysis and/or X-ray spectroscopy techniques is preferred.
+For the PhD position, we require the master's degree certificate in chemistry or biochemistry, and for the postdoctoral position, we also require the PhD degree in chemistry or biochemistry.
+The candidate should have a strong background in biochemistry with an interest to learn spectroscopy or should have a strong background in inorganic spectroscopy and openness to learn biochemistry.

 We offer an international, dynamic working environment in a renowned research institute, family-friendly jobs, and flexible working hours.
 The PhD will be remunerated according to the Max Planck Society's funding guidelines for junior scientists and the postdoctoral position according to TVöD (Bund) in line with your qualifications and professional experience.